erayerdin/tgcli/docs/getting-started.md

 We need to know our own user ID for bot to send us a message.

 !!!
-Info
+Warning
     ID is *different from your human-readable name* or your username (the one that starts with (at) sign).
 It is an integer.

 In order to get it, you need to send [@userinfobot](https://t.me/userinfobot) any message and the bot will reply you with your information:

 ```
 @foo